 Hacienda Zuleta is a remote jewel in the heart of the Andes.
 It sits 9,600 feet above sea level, and is located about two hours north Ecuador’s capital, Quito.
 For those desiring a hacienda vacation, it offers an authentic and unique experience.

-All the beautifully decorated bedrooms and suites have their own fireplace.
-Antique gardens along with cosy living and reading rooms offer a peaceful atmosphere.
+All the decorated bedrooms and suites have their own fireplace.
+Antique gardens along with cozy living and reading rooms offer a peaceful atmosphere.
 Our room was in the main house, located down a hallway to the right of this main gathering spot.

 Beverages were always readily available here, with a fire glowing in the hearth late afternoons and evenings.
 See the enormous basket full of firewood?
 Every night, one of the housekeepers would also light a fire in our room, while tucking hot water bottles in the bed.